pixelant/pxa_newsletter_subscription/Documentation/Configuration/Index.rst

 .. tip::

-    TYPO3 10 example
+    Example for TYPO3 v10

-In your extension create PHP file with path "Configuration/Extbase/Persistence/Classes.php".
+Create the PHP file`Configuration/Extbase/Persistence/Classes.php` in your extension

 .. code-block:: php